cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    <details>
    <summary>What is the cd command?</summary>

    The cd (change directory) command is used in a terminal or command prompt to navigate between folders in a file system.
-It lets you move into a specific directory, go back to a previous one, or return to your home directory depending on the path you provide.
+It lets you move into a specific directory, go back to a previous one, or return to your home directory, depending on the path you provide.

    Wherever you navigate to is considered your working directory.
 A lot of commands in linux intiate scripts.
 It is easier to launch scripts when your terminal's working directing is the same location as your script you want to launch.